Uniformizable foliated projective structures along singular foliations: Local normal forms

-This shows that \(H+c X\) is semicomplete: its flow in time \(t\) it is unambiguously defined whenever it is so, precisely because \(X\) is semicomplete (this is how the uniformizability hypothesis on the foliated projective structure comes into play).
-Moreover, and this is crucial, the same formula shows that the solutions of \(H+c X\) are \(2\ii\pi\)-periodic.
+as follows from the integral form of the Lie bracket relation \([H,X]=X\) and the previously discussed identification of \(H\) and \(X\) with particular left-invariant vector fields on \(\mathrm{SL}(2,\CC)\).
+Formula (\ref{for:conj_sc}) shows that \(H+c X\) is semicomplete: its flow in time \(t\) it is unambiguously defined whenever it is so, precisely because \(X\) is semicomplete (this is how the uniformizability hypothesis on the foliated projective structure comes into play).
+Moreover, and this is crucial, the same formula shows that the solutions of \(H+c X\) are, like those of \(H\), \(2\ii\pi\)-periodic.

 Let \(\xi_0\) be a square root of \(-2\rho(0)\), which is different from zero by hypothesis.
-Let \(p=(0,\ldots,0,1,\xi_0)\in U\times\CC^2\); it projects to the singular point of \(\mathcal{F}\) in~\(U\).
-Let \(F=\pi^{-1}(0)\) be the fiber of \(\pi\) through~\(p\).
+Let \(p=(0,\ldots,0,1,\xi_0)\in U\times\CC^2\); it projects to the singular point of \(\mathcal{F}\) in \(U\).
+Let \(F=\pi^{-1}(0)\) be the fiber of \(\pi\) through \(p\).
 Consider the vector field \(A=H-\xi_0^{-1}X\) on \(U\times\CC^2\).
 It vanishes at \(p\), preserves \(F\), and

-The eigenvalues of the latter are those of \(-\xi_0^{-1}\mathrm{D} Z|_0\), plus \(1\) and~\(-1\), the last two corresponding to directions tangent to~\(F\), with the last one tangent to the direction of~\(X(p)\).
+The eigenvalues of the latter are those of \(-\xi_0^{-1}\mathrm{D} Z|_0\), plus \(1\) and \(-1\), the last two corresponding to directions tangent to \(F\), with the last one tangent to the direction of~\(X(p)\).